HIGHzLIFE/lt2/README.md

 ## What's this?
 Nightfall is a Script/GUI for the roblox game: 🌳 Lumber Tycoon 2

+## What version should I use?
+The Latest versions possible

 ### Developers:
 Nightfall is a Project Started on 1/3/22 by **Ecstasy**. & **Teh Silent**.